Our Unique Approach

 Our laboratory-based work in lymphoma biology informs the use of new approaches to interfering with the pathways and abnormalities that drive lymphoma growth and survival.
 Each day, we work to translate findings in the laboratory into novel, less toxic

-At DF/BWCC's Adult Lymphoma Program, our experts manage your diagnosis and treatment plan as a close-knit team in order to decide what approach will best treat your particular disease at each stage.
-Because we are a highly specialized center, your testing,
+At Dana-Farber Brigham Cancer Center's Adult Lymphoma Program, our experts manage your diagnosis and treatment plan as a close-knit team in order to decide what approach will best treat your particular disease at each stage.
+Because we are a highly specialized

 Your care team includes medical oncologists, radiation oncologists, oncology nurses, nurse practitioners, stem cell transplant physicians and nurses when appropriate, research scientists, psychiatrists, nutritionists, and social workers.
 All of these

 team members work together to make sure your care is as seamless as possible.

 At our weekly lymphoma forum, specialists meet and discuss every new case.
 These specialists review your care plan to reach a consensus recommendation, which we share with you.
 We review particularly challenging cases at a division-wide conference with

 members from across specialty areas.
 They have expertise in standard therapies and emerging therapies and work to ensure that your care plan offers the best possible outcomes.

 Our team also connects with renal cancer specialists, oncocardiologists, and nephrologists when indicated to align your care.

 As a highly specialized program within Dana-Farber Brigham Cancer Center's Center for Hematologic Oncology, we focus on the distinct needs of patients with lymphoma.
 We provide a very personalized approach to your care.
 For example, if you are likely